 Read MoreOn Instagram and Tumblr, rapper Lil B the BasedGod shared a photo of himself with Frank Ocean, which he captioned: “Rare photo of Lil B and Frank Ocean in the studio together!
 New music coming soon!
 Collect this!”

-Read MoreThere has been a new development in the ongoing saga following "No Such Thing As White Jesus," the "lost" collaboration between Frank Ocean and Nas.
+Read MoreThere has been a new development in the ongoing saga following “No Such Thing As White Jesus,” the “lost” collaboration between Frank Ocean and Nas.
+We now have a clip proving that the track is real, thanks to Hit-Boy, who shared a 10-second snippet on Instagram.

 Read MoreIn a Tumblr post, Ocean shared the lyrics for his own take on Migos’ new single “Versace.”
 The verse references Ocean’s Grammy win over Chris Brown and his recent appearance at the 2013 Met Gala, where he chopped it up with Donatella Versace.